BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Luck is a matter of preparation meeting opportunity. – Oprah Winfrey
+ You'll get more from being a peacemaker than a warrior. – Arnold Schwarzenegger